So You’re Going to Get Your Photograph Taken… Tips for a Successful Photo Shoot

 Should I bring anything with me?

-If we’re shooting in an outdoor location, then take accessories with you.
-Hats, umbrellas, favourite toys, bikes or balls will all add to the number of shots we can create, as well as help to keep your little ones’ attention for just a bit longer.
+If we’re shooting in an outdoor location, then feel free to take accessories with you.
+Hats, umbrellas, wellies, props or thank you signs will all add to the number of shots we can create.